kseniabnnv/cs374-smallsh/README.md

 # smallsh - A Simple Shell in C

 `smallsh` is a custom shell program written in C that implements a subset of features found in modern shells like `bash`.
-This project demonstrates basic shell functionalities such as command execution, input/output redirection, foreground/background process handling, and custom signal management.

 ## Features